 Quite honestly, it’s the jewel in Alberta’s crown.
 It’s just as stunning as Banff, but because it’s a little more remote and undeveloped, it has a fraction of the crowds.
-Somehow the bus tours haven’t made it out there yet, so any adventures into K Country (as we all like to call it here) are like a breath of fresh air; a complete escape into what the Canadian wilderness should actually feel like.
+Somehow the bus tours haven’t made it out there yet, so any adventures into K-Country (as we like to call it here) are like a breath of fresh air; a complete escape into what the Canadian wilderness should actually feel like.

 Hiking in Kananaskis Country

 Hiking in Kananaskis is much like hiking in Banff, except you’re a little more remote and you’ll bump into fewer people (with the exception of Larch season).
 Before we get to the list though, there are a couple of things to know:

 Prepare trail information beforehand

 The main thing to know about Kananaskis is that many of the trails are very hard to find (or follow), so good preparation beforehand is paramount.

 Any information you can prepare beforehand will serve you extremely well.
 That means, download maps or trails before leaving home.
 There is virtually no cell service in Kananaskis, so downloading more information on the fly isn’t going to work.